Catta1997/google-cloud-iot-arduino/README.md

 WARNING - THIS IS AN INITIAL FORK OF THE GOOGLE CLOUD IOT ARDUINO REPOSITORY, IT IS UNDER DEVELOPMENT FOR RETARGGETING TO CLEARBLADE IOT CORE.
 FOR QUESTIONS PLEASE EMAIL iotcore@clearblade.com

+Now this library points to thte clearblade us central region on both MQTT and HTTP hosts

 Changes from original google cloud iot library:
 1. keepgoing false
 2. remove maxbackoff delay